 Cryptosporidium is a microscopic organism that, when ingested, can cause diarrhea, fever, and other gastrointestinal symptoms.

-The organism comes from animal and/or human wastes and may be in surface water.
-MWD and IRWD tested the source waters and treated surface waters for Cryptosporidium in 2012 and did not detect it.
-If it ever is detected, Cryptosporidium is eliminated by an effective treatment combination including sedimentation, filtration and disinfection.
+The organism comes from animal and/or human waste and may be in surface water.
+MWD tested the source waters and treated surface waters for Cryptosporidium in 2013 and did not detect it.

+If detected, Cryptosporidium is eliminated by an effective

+treatment combination including sedimentation, filtration and disinfection.

-The USEPA and the federal Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from USEPA's Safe Drinking Water Hotline at (800) 426-4791 between 10 a.m. and 4 p.m.
+The USEPA and the federal Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the USEPA Safe Drinking Water Hotline at (800) 426-4791 between 10 a.m. and 4 p.m.
 Eastern Time (7 a.m. to 1 p.m. in California).